Guide to Employee Appreciation Day 2026

 The Mutual Benefits of Appreciation

-Not only is recognizing and showing appreciation for employees important for morale, but it can also benefit companies.
+Not only is recognizing and showing appreciation for employees important for their morale, but it can also benefit the company.
 To start, the value of kindness in the workplace is immeasurable.
 Generally, when people work in a happier and more cooperative workplace, they are more engaged.
 Much like a domino effect, better engagement can make a considerable difference in productivity and, therefore, a company’s bottom line.

-For instance, the Journal of Personality and Social Psychology recently featured a joint research paper on the subject of employee recognition and engagement.
-It revealed that employees who received regular gratitude were more likely to pick up the slack for coworkers, put in the discretionary effort, and be more welcoming to new employees.
+For instance, the Journal of Personality and Social Psychology recently featured a joint research paper on employee recognition and engagement.
+It revealed that employees who received regular gratitude were more likely to pick up the slack for coworkers, put in discretionary effort, and be more welcoming to new employees.

 There’s also the benefit of fostering stronger relationships.
-Employee Appreciation Day celebrations allow managers to make genuine connections with staff.
-As a top driver of employee satisfaction, it’s essential to maintain these positive manager/employee relationships.
-Typically, the more managers connect with their teams personally, the higher employee engagement levels.
-Furthermore, employees who feel a strong connection to their direct managers are more productive, proactive, and prosocial.
+Employee Appreciation Day celebrations enable managers to form genuine connections with their staff.
+As a top driver of employee satisfaction, it’s essential to maintain positive relationships between managers and employees.
+The more managers connect with their teams personally, the higher the employee engagement levels.
+Furthermore, employees who strongly connect to their direct managers are more productive, proactive, and prosocial.

 Adapting to Changing Settings

 In 2023, 12.7% of full-time employees worked from home, while 28.2% worked a hybrid model.
 As such, organizations have had to re-imagine company-wide employee appreciation day celebrations to be more inclusive and respective of new cultural dynamics.
-While work settings may have changed, the need to prioritize employee recognition hasn’t changed.
+While work settings may have changed, the need to prioritize employee recognition remains the same.
 Although showing this appreciation won’t quite resemble what it used to, it’s essential to be inclusive of remote workers and send a strong message of unity.

 Employee Appreciation Day Celebration Ideas

-By formally celebrating Employee Appreciation Day, organizations can send that message to each and every team member.
-As luck would have it, there are plenty of Employee Appreciation Day ideas for remote employees and those in person.
+By formally celebrating Employee Appreciation Day, organizations can send a message to every team member.
+As luck would have it, there are plenty of ideas for both remote and in-person employees.

-• Send a Handwritten Note or eCard –Delivering a thank-you note from executive leadership highlighting employee achievements and milestones sends a powerful message.
+- Send a Handwritten Note or eCard – Delivering a thank-you note from executive leadership that highlights employee achievements and milestones sends a powerful message.

-• Themed Kits & Care Packages – Themed care packages are always fun and allow a lot of room to be creative.
+- Themed Kits & Care Packages – Themed care packages are always fun and offer a lot of room for creativity.
 Include small gifts, snacks, and candy, and add in company-branded swag for some extra memorability and brand connection.

-• Take Time for a Personal Call – Reaching out to personally thank employees over the phone is easy and thoughtful and only takes a minute.
+- Take Time for a Personal Call – Reaching out to personally thank employees over the phone is easy, thoughtful, and only takes a minute.

 Utilize Video Messaging – With higher engagement rates than emails, these mass communication tools are great for delivering messages with sentiment and a human touch.

-Now that you’ve read how significant the holiday can be, the only question remaining is how do you plan to celebrate Employee Appreciation Day 2024?
+Now that you’ve read how significant the holiday can be, the only question remaining is how you plan to celebrate Employee Appreciation Day 2026?
 If you’re still unsure or need assistance, please reach out to our recognition experts today!